-Hiking up to Mission Peak on the outskirts of Fremont, I passed a woman with a small dog peaking out of her backpack and a group of teenagers, an elderly couple, and a mother cow with her baby calf.
+Hiking up to Mission Peak on the outskirts of Fremont, I passed a woman with a small dog peeking out of her backpack and a group of teenagers, an elderly couple, and a mother cow with her baby calf.

 As the path continued, a few wild turkeys flapped in the distance as another hiker stopped to take a photo.
 Trekking higher, after switchbacks and a rocky climb, the view from the top of the peak was worth the two-hour uphill journey.